Ced30/GGL-Documentation/Tutorial/Tutorial_Menus.md

 - 7 - the height of the GGL_sub
 - 8 - (optional) any kind of variable (goes into the "value variable of the GGL_sub")

+In this example, we will use the 8th argument to pass the enum entry corresponding to the page of the menu we want the button to lead to by using a function named "GGL_script_menu_set_group"

+The GGL_sub we don't use in this example will receive -1 as 3rd argument (script).

+And finally, we will pas as script that closes the game once the click sound has finished playing to the "Quit" button.

 ![pass_the_func](https://github.com/Ced30/GGL-Documentation/blob/main/Images/Tutorial/Menus/page1.png)

 ## **4 - **